TomDonoghue/TomDonoghue.github.io/index.md

 investigating questions of interest in cognitive neuroscience.

-In particular, I became interested in questions relating to how to best measure and interpret features of interest in neural data, especially with electrophysiology recordings of brain activity that can give us direct information on patterns of activity in the brain with high temporal precision.
+In particular, I became interested in questions relating to how to best measure and interpret features of interest in neural data, especially with electrophysiological recordings of brain activity that can provide direct information on patterns of activity in the brain with high temporal precision.
 This led me to a [research](research.html) program focusing on trying to understand electrical signals in the brain - investigating how we can measure them, and what they might mean physiologically.
 In practice, this work often focuses on open-source tool development and other